dan-wells/fastpitch/README.md

 with `train.py` and specify a target speaker ID using `--speaker N` to synthesize all utterances in the same target speaker's voice.
 If `test_meta.tsv` includes a `speaker` field then this will take precedence, and individual utterances can be synthesized each using a different speaker's voice.
+The same also applies to the `--n-langs` and `--language` flags for multi-lingual models.

 If your model checkpoint uses depthwise separable convolutional layers, then also pass `--use-sepconv` to `inference.py`.
 Likewise, if trained with monotonic